 Under the leadership of Igal Kam, MD, we’ve made significant technological and treatment advances that greatly increase the likelihood that liver transplant patients lead a normal life after transplant surgery.
-Our program is based at University of Colorado Hospital (UCH) in metro Denver, where we devote an entire floor to transplant patients.
+At University of Colorado Hospital (UCH) in metro Denver, we devote an entire floor to transplant patients.

 It’s reassuring to know that:

 - Our one-year survival rate is one of the highest among centers performing over 60 liver transplants per year.

 - Our three-year survival rate is 85 percent.

 - You’ll receive medical care from a team of experts specifically trained to address the special needs of transplant patients.

 - The average hospital stay from date of transplant to discharge is 12 days.